 It’s not something that’s pleasant to consider, but sometimes life deals a bad hand.
 Sudden illness or injury may prevent us from communicating our desired care instructions, leaving those nearest to us burdened with trying to sort out what they perceive we would want.
-Advanced care planning (ACP) is the best way to address the future preemptively, in case of an unexpected trauma.
-Working with an ACP facilitator will help you get your affairs in order.

 What Is Advanced Care Planning?

 “Advanced care planning is a process people can go through where they have a chance to discuss and write down their preferences for future healthcare treatments should they have an accident or sudden illness that leaves them unable to communicate in a dire medical situation,” explains Jessica Rivers, a trained Advanced Care Planning Facilitator and Care Coordinator.

 It is appropriate for anyone over age 18 to take care of Advance Care Planning.
 Life is uncertain, and anyone could be involved in a car accident or face a sudden stroke.
 Having your wishes spelled out makes it easier on everyone.

 An appointment with the Social Services Department at Pullman Regional Hospital can help you square away important documents in case of emergency.
 The appointment takes about two hours.
 “We have a conversation, complete documents, and get those documents witnessed if we are here at the hospital,” notes Rivers.
 “We help you get them on file in key locations, like the hospital or with your primary care provider.”